We may earn commission from affiliate links →

 Do you feel energized when attending social activities?
 Do you enjoy being a little spontaneous and trying new things?
 Do you relish being the center of attention?
-Do you have a wide and active social circle?
+Do you have a broad and active social circle?
 If you’re feeling tired or blue, do you recharge best around others?

 If you answered “yes” to one or more of the above questions, then you might have some extroverted tendencies.
 If that’s the case, then this Extrovert’s Guide to Croatia has been designed with you in mind.

-While extroverts are not a one-size-fits-all bunch, they do prefer getting their energy from being around other people whereas introverts prefer to find their center by being alone.
+While extroverts are not a one-size-fits-all bunch, they do prefer getting their energy from being around other people, whereas introverts prefer to find their center by being alone.

 That being said, those who fall on either side of the extroversion-introversion spectrum can meander on over to the middle and take on traits from both groups, depending on the situation.
 These chameleons—who are, in fact, the majority of us—are called ambiverts.

 I wanted to explain these nuances before diving into the meat of the Extrovert’s Guide to Croatia because as you read through it, you might find yourself drawn more to one suggestion than another.

 Perhaps you like the idea of staying in Dubrovnik’s Old Town but would prefer not to take a group kayaking tour to the nearby Elafiti Islands because you fancy yourself a social butterfly but not an adventurous aardvark—that’s not a problem at all.

 Take what you want from this guide.
 Use some suggestions for your Croatia itinerary while pushing others to the side that don’t fit your unique personality.
 The primary purpose of this guide is to give you a different way of envisioning your Croatia trip planning.